William Pierros Ed.D.

 College of Arts and Sciences

-- M.A., Political Science (Southeast Asian area concentration), Northern Illinois University; DeKalb, Ill.
+- MA, Political Science (Southeast Asian area concentration) - Northern Illinois University; DeKalb, IL

 Academic and Professional Highlights

 - “Creativity and Innovation in American Higher Education”, presented at Hamad Bin Khalifa University College of Islamic Studies, Education City, Doha, Qatar, January, 2018

 - “The Making of an Exceptional University Student”, Xi’an City 1st Annual International Education Conference, Xi’an China, October, 2017

 - “Comparing Apples to Apples: Teaching Critical Thinking in an Undergraduate Comparative Politics Class.”
 Presented workshop at American Political Science Teaching and Learning Conference: Long Beach, CA, 2013